What is a Hybrid MBA Program?

 Early on, experts believed that online education would completely upend academia.
 Students would prefer to do all of their learning on a computer and would no longer be committed to attending universities near their homes.
 In addition, experts believed that distance would become irrelevant when students apply to schools.

 In parallel, Poets & Quants interviewed Tim Westerbeck, the founder of the business school consulting firm Eduvantis.
-He predicted that interest in the hybrid delivery of MBA programs would be the next big trend in MBA education.
+He predicted that interest in the hybrid delivery of MBA programs would be a major trend in MBA education, particularly for working professionals who wanted both flexibility and access to on-campus experiences.

 “One of the common things we hear about purely online experience is that the full value of that experience is not readily achieved,” Westerbeck told Poets & Quants.
 “People know that a campus-based environment is kind of the center of activities, like clubs, the social and cultural aspects of the educational experiences.”

 In other words, while online education offers exceptional benefits for many students, the value of a degree is not only quantifiable through academic learning.
-The personal interaction involved in going to school on-campus is not to be ignored.
-It has been a cornerstone of education for centuries, and it is an element that students value and look for in a program.
+The personal interaction involved in going to school on campus is not to be ignored; it has been a cornerstone of education for centuries and remains an element that students look for in a program.

 This is how the hybrid MBA program was born.
-According to 2018 data from the GMAC, the most significant change in professional education over the last ten years is the development of effective online and distance-learning tools.
-Many universities and colleges have learned that most business school applicants expect and prefer a blended approach to the traditional classroom experience, which combines online content and in-person learning.
+According to 2018 data from the GMAC, one of the most significant changes in professional education over the last decade was the development of effective online and distance-learning tools, which helped set the stage for blended formats.
+Many universities and colleges learned that business school applicants expected and often preferred a blended approach to the traditional classroom experience, combining online content and in-person learning—even though newer GMAC surveys now show a partial swing back toward fully in-person study alongside continued demand for flexible options.

 The Race for Hybrid Programs